TheEPROM9/CASIO-RC-2/README.md

 # CASIO-RC-2
 This RAM pack is for the CASIO FX-720P or similar pocket computer.
 This unit is 2KB 4-BIT memory with battery backup that is user removable.
 The RAM pack also came in 4KB variants, I do not have one of these yet.
 This will be an open source project as mod & contribute as you desire.

+I have now uploaded the full schmatic & PCB files.
+As usual they are currently untesdted to feel free to contribute.

 Link to project: [CASIO RC-2 RAM Pack](https://www.theeprom9.co.uk/vintage-computers/reverse-engineering-computers/casio-rc-2-ram-pack)